Core Concepts¶

 Leximin¶

-- Goal: Lexicographic maximin (requires Gurobi license)
+Objective: Lexicographic maximin optimization (requires Gurobi license).

-- Trade-off: Requires commercial solver
+- Requires commercial solver (Gurobi)

 Legacy¶